Doctor of Education (Ed.D.) Major in Postsecondary Student Success in Learning, Literacy, and Mathematics (Learning Support Concentration)

 Comprehensive Exams

-All students in the Doctoral Program in Developmental Education are required to pass a Comprehensive Examination at the conclusion of coursework, prior to moving into the dissertation phase of the program.
+All students in the Doctoral Program in Postsecondary Student Success in Learning, Literacy, and Mathematics are required to pass a Comprehensive Examination at the conclusion of coursework, prior to moving into the dissertation phase of the program.
 The purposes of this exam are to demonstrate mastery of the coursework content and preparation for independent research.
 Ideally, this process will begin during students’ last semester of coursework, and will be completed the same semester.

 Students will first discuss their ideas for the comprehensive examination with their advisor.
-Students will then form a comprehensive exam committee that is comprised of, at least, their advisor (as Chair) and two other faculty members from the Developmental Education program.
+Students will then form a comprehensive exam committee that is comprised of, at least, their advisor (as Chair) and two other faculty members from the Postsecondary Student Success in Learning, Literacy, and Mathematics program.

 After stating their intention to take the comprehensive exam at the beginning of the semester, students will submit written responses to three foreknown items and participate in an oral defense of their work that includes a student presentation about their written responses to the items and fielding of faculty questions.
 Committee evaluations will be either pass, needs revisions, or does not pass.
 If applicable, students will have two weeks to make revisions, and committee evaluations of the revised work will be either pass or does not pass.
 Students who do not pass, will have two more attempts to pass the comprehensive exam before being discontinued from the program.